inspektor-gadget/inspektor-gadget/docs/guides/trace/capabilities.md

 We can leave the gadget with Ctrl-C.
 In the output we see that the `SYS_NICE` capability got checked when `nice` was run.
 We should probably add it to our pod template for `nice` to work.
-We can also drop all other capabilites from the default list (see link above) since `nice` did not use them:
+We can also drop all other capabilities from the default list (see link above) since `nice` did not use them:

 The meaning of the columns is: